hashicorp/terraform-website/content/source/docs/cloud/index.html.md

 [Terraform Cloud](https://terraform.io/cloud) is an application that helps teams use Terraform together.
 It manages Terraform runs in a consistent and reliable environment, and includes easy access to shared state and secret data, access controls for approving changes to infrastructure, a private registry for sharing Terraform modules, detailed policy controls for governing the contents of Terraform configurations, and more.

 Terraform Cloud is available as a hosted service at [https://app.terraform.io](https://app.terraform.io).
-Small teams can sign up for free.
-As these teams scale, they can gain access to collaborative features through paid tiers.
-Finally, multiple teams within an organization can leverage [the Business tier](https://www.hashicorp.com/products/terraform/editions/cloud), which includes increased security, scalability, and visibility.
+Small teams can sign up for free to connect Terraform to version control, share variables, run Terraform in a stable remote environment, and securely store remote state.
+Paid tiers allow you to add more than five users, create teams with different levels of permissions, enforce policies before creating infrastructure, and collaborate more effectively.

+The [Business tier](https://www.hashicorp.com/products/terraform/editions/cloud) allows large organizations to scale to multiple concurrent runs, create infrastructure in private environments, manage user access with SSO, and automates self-service provisioning for infrastructure end users.

 Enterprises with advanced security and compliance needs can purchase [Terraform Enterprise](/docs/enterprise/index.html), our self-hosted distribution of Terraform Cloud.
 It offers enterprises a private instance that includes the advanced features available in Terraform Cloud.